Jaby Koay

 Anthony Alba (born 31 July 1984), popularly known as Jaby Koay, is an American YouTuber, reviewer, and social media personality.
 He reviews movies, TV shows, trailers, and makes reaction videos, vlogs, as well as skit videos early in his YouTube career.
-His channel CineDesi is dedicated to India specific content, where his another channel Cinepals is dedicated to most of western content.
+His channel CineDesi is dedicated to India specific content, where his other channel CinePals is dedicated to most of western content.
+As of January 2025, there are 2.36 million subscribers on his CineDesi channel and 720K subscribers on his CinePals channel.
+He is of half Italian and half Korean descent.
+He is the older brother of fellow YouTuber, reviewer, and social media personality Greg Alba, founder of the Reel Rejects channel, which also hosts reaction videos and vlogs.